 Pantai Songean, Bali (Indonesia).

-If one day you go there, fork to the left when you come to a yellow bridge that is reminiscent of the Kwai River, then follow at a slow speed the bad road full of holes that leads to the village.
-Say hello to the children, do not crush the chickens, avoid the goats, and stop at a flight of steps on your right.
-It's here.
+If you're ever in the area, turn left when you come to a yellow bridge reminiscent of the one on the River Kwai in the film of the same name.
+Then follow the bad road to the village, full of holes, at low speed.
+Wave to the children, don't run over the chickens, avoid the goats and stop at a flight of steps on your right.
+This is the place.

 Pantai Songean